Creality CR-10S Preview and Build

 This will be my go-to spot for information about the CR-10S until I get the review done.
 I’ll have to put a lot more hours on the printer to see how it holds up.
 My initial impressions are very good.
 I plan to basically run a stock CR-10S until the review is done, but I do plan on adding a few pieces to make it easier to use (leveling knobs are a biggie).
 I have started putting together a Thingiverse Collection of CR-10S upgrades.
 I also will be doing a Tevo Tornado vs Creality CR-10S review showing them off, side by side.
 If you want to see the unboxing and preview article for the Tevo Tornado, check it out here.

 If you are interested in learning more about 3D Printing, I have put together a number of guides to help you out.
+I’ve also created a guide to upgrades for the CR10 family of printers.

 Once again, I want to thank Gearbest for sending this printer.
 I don’t use ads on this side.
 I only do any funding through affiliate links.
 If you use one of my links on a purchase, I get a small kick-back from the store.
 (Gearbest, here).
 I figure if you are going to buy something anyhow, getting funding from that is the most unobtrusive way I can fund the site.
 I also keep an updated list of deals on 3D Printing from around the web.